Appearance, Biology and Treatment

 Should you target flea pupae?

-It involves the same measures as for the treatment of the other immature forms of the cat flea: larvae and eggs
+It involves the same measures as for treating the other immature forms of the cat flea: larvae and eggs.

 This can be done mechanically (cleaning, vacuuming) or chemically (commercially available sprays) in infested areas.